 It’s essential to understand the difference between these two processes since they play a great role in your business.
 To start, let’s review value analysis.

-Value analysis implies analyzing existing products and evaluating them to improve the functioning of a product or reduce its cost.
-A step-by-step plan helps assess different aspects of a product such as functions, alternative components, design, and costs.
-Value analysis includes function analysis during which a product is broken down into components which are reviewed later.
+Value analysis implies analyzing existing products and evaluating them to improve their functioning or reduce cost.
+A step-by-step plan helps assess different aspects of a product, such as functions, alternative components, design, and costs.
+Value analysis includes function analysis, during which a product is broken down into components that are reviewed later.

 Value engineering appears during the development of new goods.
 A company uses teamwork to analyze and evaluate the product to improve its functions and reduce costs.
 This process is conducted before any investments in tooling, equipment, or plant are made.

 Now when you know the difference, it’s time to proceed to the techniques.

 Three value analysis techniques